MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-troubleshooting-common-issues.md

 ## Error/issue exporting search results is slow

-eDiscovery export is slow when exporting search results from eDiscovery or Content Search in the Security and Compliance center.
+Exporting search results is slow from eDiscovery or Content Search in the Security and Compliance center.

 ### Details

 When running eDiscovery export, the download is taking longer than expected.
-You can check to see the amount of data to be download and possibly increase your export speed.
+You can check to see the amount of data to be download and possibly increase the export speed.

 ### Resolution